 Chemotherapy can be given in several ways.
-For breast cancer the drugs are most commonly given.
-Into a vein (intravenously) By mouth as tablets or capsules (orally).
+For breast cancer the drugs are most commonly given intravenously (into a vein) or orally (by mouth).

 Oncotype DX is a test that predicts how likely breast cancer is to spread to somewhere else in the body (secondary breast cancer) within 10 years of diagnosis.

 Your specialist may recommend the Oncotype DX test if the benefit of chemotherapy for you is less clear.
 The test is done on a small amount of breast cancer tissue already removed (for example during a core biopsy or surgery).
 The tissue is sent to a laboratory in the USA, where the test is carried out.
 The test looks at groups of genes found in breast cancer.

 Sometimes we do not think that chemotherapy or radiotherapy will help you.
 Best Supportive Care focuses on quality of life and aims to help you live as well and as comfortable as possible, rather than curing the cancer.
 Best Supportive Care can:

 - Help with symptoms such as breathlessness, pain, sickness or problems eating

 - Help you and the people you care about come to terms with the diagnosis and what it means

 - Help you talk about the future and plan ahead.
 This can be hard to do but can help you feel more prepared and in control

 Best Supportive Care is usually provided by a combination of people, including: GPs and District Nurses, Cancer Specialist Nurses and Specialist Palliative Care.